textadventures/quest/docs/using_libraries.md

 In general, if there are several things with the same name in your game, later ones will overwrite former ones.
 This is good as it allows libraries to change the fundamentals of Quest.

 The upshot of this is that your libraries should be after the standard libraries, and you may need to be careful exactly what order they come in.

+An exception to this is templates (but not dynamic templates), but unless you are adding a new language file, these are best avoided (see [here(translating_quest.html)] if yoyu are).

 Your own libraries?